cheomanigua/webdevdocs/content/devops/aceexam.md

 ## Know when to use

-* Cloud Datproc: managed Hadoop and Spark service
+* Cloud Datproc: managed Hadoop (Apache Pig, Hive and Spark)
-* Cloud Dataflow: stream processing and batch processing platform
+* Cloud Dataflow: stream processing and batch processing platform (Apache Beam)
 * Deployment Manager

 ## What to use